Contact

 Packaging design determines how well packaging can be captured, tracked and managed within the system.
 Clear identification and cycle stability are prerequisites for reliable inventory management, billing and partner coordination.

-Without management-capable packaging design, system control becomes fragmented or manual.
+Without packaging design capable to be managed, system control becomes fragmented or manual.

-These requirements show why reusable packaging design cannot be optimised without considering Collect, Service and Manage — and why Reuse plays a system-shaping role in the Operating Model.
+These requirements show why reusable packaging design cannot be optimised without also considering the value domains Collect, Service and Manage — and why the Reuse value domain plays a system-shaping role in the Operating Model.

-Produce once, reuse maximally = one-time production costs, then "only" collection and service costs.
-This is why the return rate (Rq) is not only ecologically but also economically decisive: the higher the return rate, the more productive the packaging.
-The faster the cycle, the faster the renewed billing of the service.
+Produce once, maximize reuse = one-time production costs, "only" collection and service costs thereafter.
+This is why the return rate (rr) is not only ecologically but also economically decisive: the higher the return rate, the more productive the packaging.
+The faster the cycle, the faster packaging-as-a-service can be billed again.

-To improve life cycle assessments within the system for all stakeholders, reusable packaging is needed that meets the requirements of the supply types AND the other three value domains.
-Raw material reduction is the role and task of packaging design for the respective food products and the system.
-Since the requirements of the value domains must be considered in packaging design, the ‘Reuse’ value domain is system-shaping.
+To achieve simplicty for all stakeholders within a reuse system, reusable packaging must meet the requirements of any targeted category AND the other three value domains.
+A coffee cup must work for the category coffee and the reusable packaging system, packaging for FMCG-foods must work for the respective categories and the reuse system.
+Since the system requirements of the value domains must be considered in packaging design, the ‘Reuse’ value domain is system-shaping.

 The design of reusable packaging is not an isolated design or product decision for reuse in a given category.
 Packaging design sets the physical, operational and economic framework for the entire reuse system.